 eCrafting Circles (2013) integrates fine arts, design, engineering and technology into science education.
 The project intends to form informal learning and making collectives that share new designs using electronic textiles and printed electronics.
 The project offers a new model for informal science education that can serve underserved groups inside and outside of schools and science museums and ultimately intends to build an online community that can scale up locally and nationwide.
 Our design making & sharing portal ecrafting.org is launched on February 2014 for initial testing.

 eCrafting Circles is a collaborative project with Dr. Yasmin Kafai (Penn Graduate School of Education) and Dr. Karen Elinich (from the Franklin Institute) and is supported by the National Science Foundation under Grant No.1238172.

+The workshop was themed as exploring the "Free City."
 In the first day, participants were introduced to new applications of printed electronics in critical cartography, citizen science, and civic media and in the second day, asked to map the free and informal economy of New York using a custom printed interface and a mobile video sharing platform.

 The workshop was supported by Matt Neff and Kate Clayton from the University of Pennsylvania and done in collaboration with Federico Casalegno and researchers from the MIT Mobile Experience Laboratory.

 Learning with Mobile x Printed Media, two-day workshop at Mobility Shifts Conference at New School, New York (October 10-11, 2011)

 'Dust Serenade' is a reenactment of an acoustic experiment done by German physicist August Kundt.
 Inspired by the Chladni's famous sand figures visualizing sound waves in solid materials, Kundt devised an experiment for visualizing longitudinal sound waves through fine lycopodium dust; a setup that would allow him to measure the speed of sound in different gases.